EverythingHelloworld/MyFinancePal/README.md

 **
     If you have merge conflicts, click on the source control button (looks like a tree) and open the files with the conflicts.
-Incoming changes are what is different on github and current changes are what you are trying to push.
+Current changes are what is different on github and incoming changes are what you are trying to push.
 Make sure your commit went through.
     After that, review the code to see which option to choose.
 You will have to choose which changes to accept and / or reject.
 If you're not sure, ask someone else.
 If you're sure you've fixed the conflict, enter the following commands: